The role of the health services manager

 • managing human resources.

-What this means is that with the right qualifications, a health services manager has the potential to apply their expertise and skills to any hospital or health service, in any region of Australia.
+This means that with the right qualifications, a health services manager has the potential to apply their expertise and skills to any hospital or health service in any region of Australia.

 What are the top skills of a health services manager?

-“Health services managers work in challenging and exciting environments.
-They require all the ‘standard’ competencies of managers, as well as the specialist skills required to manage staff from a variety of disciplines and professional backgrounds in the same direction.”
+However, the ability to carry out these tasks isn’t enough to be successful in health services management.
+Because health services managers work in challenging environments, they require all the standard competencies of managers, as well as the specialist skills required to manage staff from a variety of disciplines and professional backgrounds.

-Travaglia reminds us that this all happens, “in a highly political environment which is constantly under public and media scrutiny, and which involves a deep understanding of social, cultural, economic, demographic and technical forces.”
+Additionally, they need to operate in a highly political environment that is regularly under public and media scrutiny, and they need a deep understanding of social, cultural, economic, demographic and technical forces.

-Here are four main types of healthcare management skills:
+So what skills can health services managers cultivate to thrive in this role?
+Here are four main types of healthcare management skills.

 Interpersonal skills